Gaining Confidence as an Inexperienced Freelance Designer

 7. Charge what your work is worth

-In opposite situations, sometimes freelancers feel the need to make as much money as possible by charging more than they’re worth.
+Occasionally, freelancers feel the need to make as much money as possible by charging more than they’re worth.
 This isn’t a good decision either.
 As a new freelancer it’s important to make an effort to find what price your services should be worth.
 Under charge and your clients won’t take you seriously (plus you won’t make enough money), over charge and you’ll have more pressure than you need while you should be focused on gaining experience.

 8. Have other sources of income if possible